qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 ====================================

-This Section gives an example how to import raster and vector data into the :file:`alaska` GRASS :file:`LOCATION` provided by the QGIS alaska dataset.
+This Section gives an example how to import raster and vector data into the 'alaska' GRASS :file:`LOCATION` provided by the QGIS 'Alaska' dataset.
 Therefore we use a landcover raster map :file:`landcover.img` and a vector GML file :file:`lakes.gml` from the QGIS 'Alaska' dataset :ref:`label_sampledata`.